VVolska/arachnophobia/README.md

 4. Open project via Unity Hub

 It can take a while to download all of the dependencies so just be patient ;)

+## Opening the project
+To run a project in play mode inside Unity you need to open a Scene called SpidersMenu.
+It can be found in ```arachophobia-master/Assets/Interactive360/Scenes/StartingScenes```

 ## Demo
 Movies containing demo of the game can be found here -->